ROYSE SINGS ABOUT THE INTOXICATION OF LOVE IN ‘OXYGEN

 One of my favorite moments I will never forget is when I was on tour with High School Nation, performing “If I loved you” for the first time, and the entire crowd sang it back to me.
 My heart literally melted.

 You are based in LA.
 What are your favourite things about living in the city?

 I love that LA attracts so many creators, and you never run out of things to do!

 What is your top tip for living your best life?

 Living for an audience of one…God, my creator

 What are your plans next for the rest of 2020?

-I have been working an insane amount on a new album that has a different vibe and some would say I am switching genres a little bit…so stay tuned!
+I have been working an insane amount on a new album with a different vibe, and some would say I am switching genres a little bit…so stay tuned!